 Creating an email list can be done by inviting your customers to sign up for your weekly newsletter, taking their details from contests or offering them important promotions and updates about your business.
 Companies will often include a sign-up form on their website while guiding their buyer through their journey.

 Personalizing your emails and providing value to your buyers is important when sending out campaigns.
-According to Statista, email personalization improved open rate to 18.8 percent, in comparison to the 13.1 percent of emails that didn’t have a personalized message.
+According to 2016 data provided by Statista, email message personalization improved open rate to 18.8%, in comparison to the 13.1% of emails that didn’t have a personalized message.

 Cheap Marketing Through Repurposing Old Content